devbyroman/Blog-preview-card/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- Responsive Design

 ### What I learned

 I practiced the skills I learned from my previous project in this project.
 I learned how to connect and work with custom fonts.
+Responsive design for mobile and desktop

 ## Author